ComfyWorkflows/ComfyUI-Launcher/README.md

 # ComfyUI Launcher (BETA)
-The easiest way to run & use ComfyUI
+The easiest way to use ComfyUI

 Need help?
 Join our Discord!